s3tester/s3tester/README.md

 COSBench2 is a lightweight high performance, S3 API performance test command-line utility.

+Because COSBench2 is focussed on S3, it is more performant and accurate for S3 storage benchmarking.
+If you want to compare S3 with other object protocols - consider the older Cosbench (See https://github.com/intel-cloud/cosbench/)

 This tool is in active development - please submit feature requests in the issues page